Southern Transcon: Belen Cutoff

+Other improvements

+To connect central Texas to this line, the Pecos and Northern Texas Railway completed the Coleman Cutoff, running southeast from Texico to the Santa Fe subsidiary Gulf, Colorado and Santa Fe Railway at Coleman, in 1914.
+A third line was almost completed in the 1920s and 1930s, when the Santa Fe built the majority of the planned Dodge City– Colmor, NM (Colmor Cutoff), which would provide a second bypass of Raton (but not Glorieta), but construction stopped at Farley, and the line was torn up west of Boise City in 1942.

 The completion of the Belen Cutoff did not end improvements to the transcontinental route.
 The 47 mi Ellinor Cutoff opened in 1924, cutting through the Flint Hills from the original main line at Ellinor, Kansas, southwest to El Dorado on the main line to Texas.
 This allowed trains bound for the Belen Cutoff to cut directly to Mulvane, bypassing Wichita to the southeast.
 To the west, in Arizona, the Santa Fe constructed a new line between Williams and Crookton, bypassing the sharp curves and steep grades of the line via Ash Fork built by the Atlantic and Pacific Railroad in the 1880s.
 The $19.3-million realignment opened on December 19, 1960, and the old line was abandoned west of the Phoenix connection at Ash Fork.
 Smaller improvements included installation of centralized traffic control on the Belen Cutoff in the 1940s.
-Also, by October of 2018, the entire Southern Transcon was double-tracked, except for two bridges; and, projects were underway to add triple- and even quadruple-track along the busiest parts.
+Also, by October 2018, the entire Southern Transcon was double-tracked, except for two bridges: over the Missouri River at Sibley, Missouri, and crossing the Salt Fork Arkansas River at Alva, Oklahoma.

+Projects were underway to add triple- and even quadruple-track along the busiest parts.